yuecideng/Hello-word/README.md

 3. publisher.py&subscriber.py&subscriber2.py:
 Use a subscriber to receive the data from publisher and change the data.
 Then sent data to the turtle so that the turtle will run in a different specification
+（I used two methods to implement the function in subscriber.py&subscriber2.py, repectively)

 Note: If you use differnt object, such as 'husky', you just need to change the name of 'topic'.